cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ```

 In a very simple case, Logistic Regression can kind of be thought as drawing an
 S-shaped line of best fit.
-Here's an example of where that might come in handy:
+Here's a visualization:

 ![Logistic Regression](images/logit.jpeg)